openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The value MUST be a string that specifies the name of the claim within the provided namespace in the Verifiable Credential, e.g., `first_name`.

+`value`:
+: OPTIONAL.
+A string, integer or boolean value that specifies the expected value of the claim.
+If the `value` property is present, the Wallet MUST return the claim only if the type and value of the claim match the type and value specified in the query.

+`values`:
+: OPTIONAL.
+An array of strings, integers or boolean values that specifies the expected values of the claim.
+If the `values` property is present, the Wallet MUST return the claim only if the type and value of the claim both match for at least one of the elements in the array.

 `alternative_claims`:
 : OPTIONAL.
-An array of claim group identifiers that specify alternative groups of claims that MAY be returned instead of the claim specified by the `path` or `claim_name` property.
+An array of claim group identifiers that specify alternative groups of claims that MAY be returned instead of the claim specified by the `path` or `claim_name` property if that claim is not present or does not match the restriction expressed by `value` or `values`.
 Any claim in a group listed in `alternatives` MUST NOT itself contain an `alternatives` property.

 ### Semantics of `alternative_claims` and `alternative_credentials`